• Skip to primary navigation

 • Mix all the spices and flour in a bowl (image 1).

-• Remove the potatoes from the egg and milk mixture and place in the flour mixture.
+• Remove the potatoes from the egg and milk mixture and place them in the flour mixture.
 Mix them around to ensure they are well coated (image 2).

 • Place the lard in a large frying pan and heat until it has melted.
 To test for the correct temperature, drop in 1 piece of potato.
 If the lard sizzles then it is hot enough.
 If it doesn't sizzle immediately, let it heat a little longer.